juanimpacts-tech/NIST-800-171-privacy-CUI-compliance-mapping-tool/README.md

 # NIST-800-171-Privacy-CUI-Compliance-Mapping-Tool

-This repository provides a self-contained, instructional lab demonstrating the application of Governance, Risk, and Compliance (GRC) methodologies to automate control mapping, perform gap analysis, and evaluate compliance with NIST 800-171 requirements for protecting Controlled Unclassified Information (CUI).
+This repository demonstrates a self-contained GRC application to automate control mapping, perform gap analysis, and evaluate compliance with NIST 800-171 requirements for protecting Controlled Unclassified Information (CUI).
-The project simulates a complete compliance evaluation workflow — from ingesting mock organizational control data, mapping it to NIST 800-171 requirements, executing automated Open Policy Agent (OPA) policy checks, and generating governance-ready reports.
-It reflects real-world compliance processes encountered in risk management, security governance, and regulatory assessments.
+It simulates a complete compliance evaluation workflow, from ingesting mock organizational control data, mapping it to NIST 800-171 requirements, executing automated Open Policy Agent (OPA) policy checks, and generating governance-ready reports.
+It was intended to reflect real-world compliance processes encountered in risk management, security governance, and regulatory assessments.

 # Core Functions